-The Graduate School of Arts & Sciences at the University of Virginia is accepting applications to join the first cohort of Bridge to the Doctorate Fellows for enrollment in Fall 2020.
+The Graduate School of Arts & Sciences at the University of Virginia is accepting applications to join the Fall 2022 cohort of Bridge to the Doctorate Fellows.

 As part of a deep commitment to diversifying our graduate programs, the professoriate and the research workforce, the Graduate School seeks to support post-baccalaureate students from groups that are underrepresented in their disciplines and who have not had sufficient training and research experiences to prepare them for admission to doctoral programs.

 Our bridge program provides two full years of fellowship support without teaching responsibilities for students to enroll in a combination of courses, guided research opportunities and UVA’s intensive graduate student professional development curriculum known as “PhD Plus.”
 Each bridge fellow will work individually with faculty to develop a customized academic plan that will identify opportunities for additional disciplinary training, enable them to cultivate writing and research skills specific to their field, and develop a competitive portfolio for applying to doctoral programs.

 Bridge fellows will have the opportunity to complete a graduate certificate or master’s degree.
 Qualified students will be considered for promotion into UVA’s own doctoral programs after the first or second year.

 Students will receive $26,000 per year in living support and full payment of their tuition, fees and single-person coverage in the University’s student health insurance plan for a period of two years.

 March 1, 2022

 No application fee or standardized test scores are required